cisagov/crossfeed/docs/src/documentation-pages/dev/pe.md

 Retrieve the database credentials by running the following command in the terraformer instance:

 ```
+aws ssm get-parameter --name "/crossfeed/staging/DATABASE_HOST" --with-decryption
 aws ssm get-parameter --name "/crossfeed/staging/PE_DATABASE_NAME" --with-decryption
 aws ssm get-parameter --name "/crossfeed/staging/PE_DATABASE_USER" --with-decryption
 aws ssm get-parameter --name "/crossfeed/staging/PE_DATABASE_PASSWORD" --with-decryption
 ```

-You can use these credentials when connecting to the database.
+Once you SSH into the accessor instance, you can use these credentials when connecting to the database.
+The port should be 5432.

 # Populate the database with pg dump file